 - A. Informal resolution options include, but are not limited to: administrative dispositions, mediation, facilitated dialogue, and restorative justice practices. - B. Determinations regarding the type of informal resolution offered in a particular case will be made in consultation with the Student Conduct Administrators, other MCCCD leadership, as necessary, and the students at issue.
 Staff outside of the Student Conduct Administrator's office may be involved in facilitating the agreed upon option. - C. Informal resolutions can result in the same sanctions and institutional responses as are reserved for matters that have been addressed through a full investigation. - D. The Student Conduct Administrator will make the determination with regard to responsibility. - E. Should new facts come forward during the informal resolution process that significantly alter the nature of the allegations, the Student Conduct Administrator has the discretion to initiate a full investigation.
 If one of the involved parties decides that the informal resolution option is not appropriate, they may request a full investigation.
-This request must be submitted to the Student Conduct Administrator before the conclusion of the informal resolution process.
-If this action is taken, the Student Conduct Administrator will document the end of the informal resolution process and shall initiate a formal investigation. - F. Should new facts come forward during the informal resolution process that significantly alter the nature of the allegations, the Student Conduct Administrator has the discretion to initiate a full investigation.
-If one of the involved parties decides that the informal resolution option is not appropriate, they may request a full investigation.
-This request must be submitted to the Student Conduct Administrator before the conclusion of the informal resolution process.
+This request must be submitted to the

+Student Conduct Administrator before the conclusion of the informal resolution process.
 If this action is taken, the Student Conduct Administrator will document the end of the informal resolution process and shall initiate a formal investigation.

+F. Both the Complainant and the Respondent must sign an agreement to engage in the informal resolution process.